 Taxes can be a confusing subject especially if you are a US expat.
 Unlike all the other countries (with exception of Eritrea), the United States taxes its citizens on their worldwide income regardless of where they reside.
 Here are the most important things you should know about taxes and your expat tax return when you move overseas.

-We get a lot of expat tax questions so we prepared a few things you’ll need to know about your expat taxes before you move abroad:
+We get a lot of expat tax questions.
+Therefore, we prepared a few things you’ll need to know about your expat taxes before you move abroad:

 - You must file a US tax return while living abroad if your gross worldwide income is above the filing threshold.